 We believe that a fresh start is an important part of behaviour management.
-Every child will start the day on green, regardless of the previous day, and any consequences will be carried out within 24 hours of the incident as much as possible.
+Every child will start the day on green, regardless of the previous day, and any consequences will be carried out within 24 hours of the incident as much as possible, which can sometimes mean playtime the next day.